 - Better than Sex: Pete describes skydiving that way.
 Many skydivers in Real Life actually do think the same.

 - Character Shilling: All of the men think Beth is hot, and Suzy is jealous of her.
 She's realistically the Only Sane Woman and doesn't think of herself as anything special.

 - Chute Sabotage: Suzy's plan to kill Harry: damaging his chute with acid just before a drop.

 - Dangerous Forbidden Technique: Subverted.
 The skydivers of 1963 take risks which would not be tolerated today.
 To be fair, Pete keeps asking to do wildly dangerous stunts, and ends up dying from target fixation, so the film probably foresaw the need for tighter safety precautions.

-- Death from Above: Suzy and Frank are gunned down from air.
+- Death from Above: Suzy and Frank are gunned down from the air.

 - Downer Ending: Harry is killed, leaving Beth alone and jobless as their parachuting business goes under.

 - Dull Surprise: Tony Cardoza as Harry, who doesn't seem to be all that shocked by... well, anything.

 - Extreme Sports Plot: The skydiving sequences are the high point of a plot that is otherwise random and dull.